besh27/fullstack-graphql/Notes/00-Introduction/01-schemas.md

 # schema

 ## SDL
-- Using Schema Definirion Language (SDL)
+- Using Schema Definition Language (SDL)
 - Programmatically Creating a Schema using language constructs

 ## Basic Parts of a Schema